 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Most organizations struggle to implement a consolidated identity management system that is easy for end users to navigate.
-However, soon, new identity management tools will improve an outdated market.
+However, soon, identity management tools will improve an outdated market.

 Although identity and access management (IAM) products have been around for some time, many are ill-equipped to handle an influx of device diversity, user access methods and application variety.
 Further, many organizations implement little or no upgrades to already installed systems.
-Fortunately, new methodologies are on the horizon -- although it will take several years for them to fully play out.
+Fortunately, methodologies are on the horizon -- although it will take several years for them to fully play out.